xmartlabs/react-native-line/README.md

   /// of the access token.
 This value might not be the actual expiration time because this value depends
   /// on the system time of the device when `createdAt` is determined.
   expires_in: String

-  /// The creation time of the access token.
-It is the system time of the device that receives the current
-  /// access token.
-  createdAt: String

-  /// The refresh token bound to the access token.
-  /// `refreshToken` is not publicly provided anymore.
-You should not access or store it yourself.
-  refresh_token: String

-  token_type: String

-  /// Permissions separated by spaces
-  scope: String
 }
 ```